-This range of classes – literally from pickleball to politics, from metalwork to managing childhood anxiety, are all vital in increasing the social capital of our communities.
+This range of classes – literally from pickleball to politics, from metalwork to managing childhood anxiety – are vital in increasing the social capital of our communities.
 And, a community that is better able to understand, question, and debate issues is vital for our wellbeing as a society.

-On an individual level, adult education and lifelong learning plans also helps people to change career, explore a passion, and find others who share their interests.
-Night classes also help people to mix with those older or younger than themselves, reduce isolation, and boost mental and physical wellbeing.
+On an individual level, adult education and lifelong learning also help people to change career, explore a passion, and find others who share their interests.
+Night classes also help people to mix with those older or younger than themselves.
+They reduce isolation, and boost mental and physical wellbeing.

 At SpellCheck, I’ve been a tutor as well as a student!
 I’ve tutored adults in creative writing, public relations, communications, Business English, teamwork, committee skills, social media, and customer service.
-I love this work, and love sharing my passion and exchanging my knowledge with others in a setting respectful of everyone’s abilities and skills.
+I love this work.
+And I love sharing my passion and exchanging my knowledge with others in a setting respectful of everyone’s abilities and skills.

-A lifelong learning plan is about boosting your own capacity, becoming empowered to find and use your own voice, to live your own truth whether at home, or at work, or in your community.
+A lifelong learning plan is about boosting your own capacity, becoming empowered to find and use your own voice.
+It’s about living your own truth whether at home, or at work, or in your community.
 What’s not to love!